Overview

 Vanity domains are typically used to hide lengthy or off-brand URLs, which are unsightly and difficult to remember.
 Brands use vanity domains to ensure consistent branding anywhere the URLs appear to existing or potential contacts.

-- Third-party cookie access is being blocked by major web browsers, which means the JS listener won't have the ability to read and send contact activities happening on the client’s website unless vanity domains are used to create first-party cookies on the client’s domain.
+• Third-party cookie access is being blocked by major web browsers, which means the JS Listener won't have the ability to read and send contact activities happening on your website unless vanity domains are used to create first-party cookies on your domain.

-- Site events such as browse, cart, and page_view are safer when queued and stored under your domain, where you have control over the servers and data.
-If these were stored under Cordial’s domain, they could be lost in the event of data hangups on Cordial’s servers.
+• Site events such as browse, cart, and page_view are safer when queued and stored under your company's domain, where you have control over the servers and data.
+If these were stored under Cordial’s domain, they could be lost in the event of data hangups on our servers.

 Google Chrome and third-party cookies